-The Board of Directors has authorized the Associated Student Body of the College to produce an annual, the Karisma, each year.
-It shall be produced as a publication of the College but shall primarily be a product of the Associated Student Body.
-Strict cash and budgetary control must be exercised each year in its production.
+The Board of Directors has authorized the Associated Student Body of the University to produce an annual, the Karisma, each year.
+It shall be produced as a publication of the University but shall primarily be a product of the Associated Student Body.

-It is understood that the annual will reflect the philosophy, goals and objectives of the College in all aspects.
+It is understood that the annual will reflect the philosophy, goals and objectives of the University in all aspects.
 It should be balanced in that it shows all areas of student life as well as faculty and staff.
-The staff must strive for quality production in all aspects as the annual represents the student body and the College to a broad constituency and serves as a historic moment of the year more than any other piece.
-The history of a college is written in its yearbooks!
+The staff must strive for quality production in all aspects as the annual represents the student body and the University to a broad constituency and serves as a historic moment of the year more than any other piece.
+The history of the University is written in its yearbooks!